microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     Activation via WinMain to launch the unpackaged Win32 process from the long running service.
-The requirement is mainly because the native client today does not have support to launch Win32 apps directly in response to a Push payload unless they are already running in which case we simply marshall the payload back to the process via a registered callback sink.
+The requirement is mainly because the native client today does not have support to launch Win32 apps directly in response to a Push payload unless they are already running in which case we simply marshal the payload back to the process via a registered callback sink.
--   For packaged applications like MSIX Desktop Bridge, we buid a thin wrapper around existing Background Manager APIs rather than re-inventing new Background Triggers.
+-   For packaged applications, we build a thin wrapper around existing Background Manager APIs rather than re-inventing new Background Triggers.
 This is mainly because Background Infrastructure native client stack is built with Power Management and resourcing concerns already addressed.
 Building a new stack that addresses similar concerns is likely not the best use of our time or resources.
 Instead we should invest in Windows App SDK-izing the Background Infra stack itself.